Alternate format: Implementation Guidance: Email Domain Protection [ITSP.40.065 v1.1] (PDF, 773.34 KB)

 In the disposition field, DMARC reports will indicate the enforcement policy that has been applied to a specific group of messages.

-- Monitor DMARC reports to ensure that legitimate messages are not quarantined.
+- At each stage, monitor DMARC reports to ensure that legitimate messages are not quarantined.

 Once DMARC is deployed for all mail domains, you should also deploy SPF and DMARC records to protect domains that do not send mail.
 These records indicate that any messages received from these domains are illegitimate and should be rejected.
-You should also deploy a “no service” or null MX record for all domains that do not receive mail.
+Recommended records for these domains are included in Annex B, section B.4.

 A.5.1 Monitor DMARC Reports